Get Started Free

 Which languages does Google Meet support for real-time speech translation?

-Google Meet live translation has also expanded beyond its initial English-Spanish pairing.
-The speech-to-speech feature now supports bidirectional real-time translation for a core group of major global languages.
+Google Meet live translation expanded beyond its initial English-Spanish pairing to a core group of major global languages.
+The version that is generally available today supports bidirectional real-time translation between English and five major languages:

 • English↔Spanish